kubernetes-sigs/descheduler/README.md

 * New nodes are added to clusters.

 Consequently, there might be several pods scheduled on less desired nodes in a cluster.
 Rescheduler, based on its policy, finds pods that can be moved and evicts them.
+Please note, in current implementation, rescheduler does not schedule replacement of evicted pods but relies on the default scheduler for that.

 ## Build and Run